 Appropriate arrangements can be made for the withdrawal of pupils from R.E. lessons and acts of Collective Worship, where parents request this.

 A number of after school activities are organised to develop specific aspects of the curriculum, for example sport, drama and music.
 These activities are optional and parental permission is sought.
 We are very proud of the wide range of extra-curricular clubs we are able to offer at Eastlands Primary.
 These are run after school and at lunch times and are all well attended.
 Most clubs are run by our dedicated teachers and teaching assistants but we also have some clubs run by external coaches, for which there is sometimes a small fee.

-Clubs which have been available over the year have included:
+Clubs which have been available recently have included:

-‘Impact’ dance, ‘Hotshots basketball’, Tea Kwon Do, fencing, choir, cookery, football, multisport, art, construction, film, Eco, Kids In the community (KIC), Rota Kids and Change Makers.
+‘Impact’ dance, ‘Hotshots basketball’, football, netball, choir, handbells, cookery, football, multisport, art, booster classes, Eco, and Kids In the Community (KIC).

 We build in opportunities to promote the spiritual, moral and cultural development of all our pupils, especially through our daily acts of Collective Worship and our Religious Education scheme or work.
 Children are encouraged to develop their own beliefs.
 Throughout our assemblies, we deliver our Cambridgeshire scheme of work as well as assemblies that promote British Values, a healthy lifestyle, staying safe, being good citizens, etc.

 We firmly believe that the education of the children is a partnership between children, staff and parents.
 Support from home is vital in maximising children’s chances of fulfilling their potential.
 In order to facilitate this partnership, we offer an open-door policy where parents are welcome to visit school to discuss their children’s progress with staff at a mutually convenient time.